adam2am/anti-mouse/less-motion/#features.md

 # Currently

-- after tooltip dissapears (1sec) -> nextShiftedKey mode should also dissapear for now it stays for couple of secs or more

 - also, when i want to go back to my powered mode (naVigation) and doing caps+JKL, it would for some reason take me extra click to get the movement, instead of instantelly creating a movement based on my commabnd